 - Attempt phishing or any social engineering attacks on Microsoft’s employees

 - Utilizing any services that violate the acceptable usage policies as mentioned in the online usage terms

 The following steps are encouraged by Microsoft to conduct Azure penetration testing:

-- Running vulnerability scanning tools, port scan, or fuzz on your virtual machine.
+- Running vulnerability scanning tools, performing port scans, or fuzzing on your virtual machine.

-- Testing your account by generating traffic which is expected to match regular working periods and can also include surge capacity.
+- Testing your account by generating traffic that is expected to match regular working periods and can also include surge capacity.